sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 end
 ```

-The section we're interested is located in the `deps` section; we can include dependencies using Hex or by directly including a GitHub Repository URL.
+We're interested in the `deps` section; we can enclose dependencies using Hex or by directly including a GitHub Repository URL.

 We can include a package from Hex using the following syntax: